timurgordon/B3Wallet/README.md

 All of these commands can also be run with npm by replacing `yarn` with `npm run` in each command.

-Please make sure to have the necessary software installed and configured properly on your local machine before following these steps, including Node.js, Yarn (or npm), and DFINITY's SDK, dfx.
+Please make sure to have the necessary software installed and configured properly on your local machine before following these steps, including:
+- Node.js,
+- Yarn (or npm),
+- DFINITY's SDK, dfx.
+- DFINITY's NNS dfx extension: `dfx extension install nns`
+- `candid-extractor` `cargo install candid-extractor`
+- `ic-wasm` `cargo install ic-wasm`

 1. **Start the dfx service**: Open a terminal and run the following command: